$230.08 Million in Sales Expected for Huron Consulting Group Inc. (NASDAQ:HURN) This Quarter

-Brokerages predict that Huron Consulting Group Inc. (NASDAQ:HURN) will post $230.08 million in sales for the current quarter, Zacks reports.
-Three analysts have issued estimates for Huron Consulting Group’s earnings.
-The lowest sales estimate is $229.53 million and the highest is $231.10 million.
-Huron Consulting Group reported sales of $205.30 million in the same quarter last year, which indicates a positive year over year growth rate of 12.1%.
-The company is scheduled to report its next quarterly earnings report after the market closes on Tuesday, November 2nd.
+Equities analysts expect Huron Consulting Group Inc. (NASDAQ:HURN) to report sales of $230.08 million for the current quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for Huron Consulting Group’s earnings, with the highest sales estimate coming in at $231.10 million and the lowest estimate coming in at $229.53 million.
+Huron Consulting Group reported sales of $205.30 million in the same quarter last year, which would indicate a positive year over year growth rate of 12.1%.
+The company is expected to report its next earnings results after the market closes on Tuesday, November 2nd.

-According to Zacks, analysts expect that Huron Consulting Group will report full-year sales of $894.06 million for the current financial year, with estimates ranging from $890.18 million to $897.80 million.
-For the next financial year, analysts forecast that the firm will report sales of $967.66 million, with estimates ranging from $960.40 million to $973.80 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Huron Consulting Group.
+On average, analysts expect that Huron Consulting Group will report full year sales of $894.06 million for the current fiscal year, with estimates ranging from $890.18 million to $897.80 million.
+For the next fiscal year, analysts forecast that the company will post sales of $967.66 million, with estimates ranging from $960.40 million to $973.80 million.
+Zacks’ sales averages are a mean average based on a survey of research analysts that cover Huron Consulting Group.

-Huron Consulting Group (NASDAQ:HURN) last announced its quarterly earnings results on Thursday, July 29th.
-The business services provider reported $0.69 EPS for the quarter, beating the consensus estimate of $0.46 by $0.23.
-Huron Consulting Group had a net margin of 2.73% and a return on equity of 8.43%.
-The company had revenue of $230.13 million for the quarter, compared to analyst estimates of $211.38 million.
+Huron Consulting Group (NASDAQ:HURN) last released its quarterly earnings data on Thursday, July 29th.
+The business services provider reported $0.69 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.46 by $0.23.
+Huron Consulting Group had a return on equity of 8.43% and a net margin of 2.73%.
+The business had revenue of $230.13 million for the quarter, compared to the consensus estimate of $211.38 million.

-In other news, CEO James H. Roth sold 17,000 shares of the stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $48.95, for a total value of $832,150.00.
-Following the completion of the transaction, the chief executive officer now directly owns 136,722 shares in the company, valued at $6,692,541.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Company insiders own 2.13% of the company’s stock.
+In related news, CEO James H. Roth sold 17,000 shares of the company’s stock in a transaction dated Tuesday, September 7th.
+The stock was sold at an average price of $48.95, for a total transaction of $832,150.00.
+Following the transaction, the chief executive officer now directly owns 136,722 shares of the company’s stock, valued at approximately $6,692,541.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 2.13% of the company’s stock.

-A number of large investors have recently modified their holdings of the stock.
-IFP Advisors Inc boosted its holdings in Huron Consulting Group by 668.1% during the third quarter.
-IFP Advisors Inc now owns 530 shares of the business services provider’s stock worth $29,000 after buying an additional 461 shares in the last quarter.
-Parametric Portfolio Associates LLC boosted its holdings in Huron Consulting Group by 10.9% during the second quarter.
-Parametric Portfolio Associates LLC now owns 56,290 shares of the business services provider’s stock worth $2,767,000 after buying an additional 5,531 shares in the last quarter.
-Marshall Wace North America L.P. acquired a new position in Huron Consulting Group in the 2nd quarter worth approximately $352,000.
-Invesco Ltd. boosted its stake in Huron Consulting Group by 1.5% in the 2nd quarter.
-Invesco Ltd. now owns 393,095 shares of the business services provider’s stock worth $19,320,000 after purchasing an additional 5,979 shares during the period.
-Finally, Metropolitan Life Insurance Co NY boosted its stake in Huron Consulting Group by 102,800.0% in the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 6,174 shares of the business services provider’s stock worth $303,000 after purchasing an additional 6,168 shares during the period.
-Hedge funds and other institutional investors own 89.27% of the company’s stock.
+Hedge funds have recently made changes to their positions in the company.
+BlackRock Inc. increased its holdings in shares of Huron Consulting Group by 4.5% in the first quarter.
+BlackRock Inc. now owns 1,716,132 shares of the business services provider’s stock valued at $86,458,000 after purchasing an additional 74,162 shares during the period.
+Principal Financial Group Inc. boosted its stake in shares of Huron Consulting Group by 8.7% in the first quarter.
+Principal Financial Group Inc. now owns 314,285 shares of the business services provider’s stock worth $15,834,000 after buying an additional 25,278 shares during the last quarter.
+Credit Suisse AG boosted its stake in shares of Huron Consulting Group by 4.4% in the first quarter.
+Credit Suisse AG now owns 666,005 shares of the business services provider’s stock worth $33,554,000 after buying an additional 27,931 shares during the last quarter.
+Sei Investments Co. boosted its stake in shares of Huron Consulting Group by 15.5% in the second quarter.
+Sei Investments Co. now owns 147,507 shares of the business services provider’s stock worth $7,261,000 after buying an additional 19,840 shares during the last quarter.
+Finally, WINTON GROUP Ltd boosted its stake in shares of Huron Consulting Group by 10.1% in the second quarter.
+WINTON GROUP Ltd now owns 5,610 shares of the business services provider’s stock worth $276,000 after buying an additional 514 shares during the last quarter.
+89.27% of the stock is currently owned by institutional investors and hedge funds.

 Huron Consulting Group Company Profile